 Apply now!
 Applications for the 2015 Cutting Edge Research Grant Program is accepting applications in 2014 until June 24.
 CERG unites education and innovation to encourage and stimulate clinical research and the transfer of new technologies from the research settings to surgical practice.
-Since 2000, the ASDS has awarded more than $1 million in clinical research funding in surgical oncology, lasers, botulinum toxins, fillers, liposuction and other cosmetic procedures.
+Since 2000, ASDS has awarded more than $1 million in clinical research funding in surgical oncology, lasers, neuromodulators, fillers, liposuction and other cosmetic procedures.
 Begin the process at: www.asdscerg.com

 In 2015, up to $100,000 in grants will be awarded in amounts up to $20,000 per recipient in order to stimulate a broad scope of research relevant to dermatologic surgeons and the dermatology specialty at large.
 Awards will be announced at the ASDS Annual Meeting, Oct.
 15-18, 2015 in Chicago.

-The ASDS Research Work Group encourages submission of well conceived research projects that stimulate the advancement of the practice of dermatologic surgery, the invention of new technologies or research projects that document the outstanding and high volume work of dermatologic surgeons.
-ASDS members are specifically encouraged to submit proposals in the areas of depth of training, scope of practice, safety record, efficacy as well as to research with specific relevance in:
+The ASDS Research Work Group encourages submission of well-conceived research projects that stimulate the advancement of the practice of dermatologic surgery, the invention of new technologies or research projects that document the outstanding and high volume work of dermatologic surgeons.
+ASDS members are specifically encouraged to submit proposals in the areas of depth of training, scope of practice, safety and efficacy as well as research with specific relevance in:

 - Cosmetic medicine and surgery